mark-marshall/twilio-csv-bulk-sms/README.md

 ## CSV Format

-The client is setup to parse CSVs containing 2 columns, a "to" column with the recipients phone number, and a "body" column with the hardcoded body of the message you wish to send to them.
+The client is set up to parse CSVs containing 2 columns, a "to" column with the recipients phone number, and a "body" column with the hardcoded body of the message you wish to send to them.